 description and a recent photograph of your pet.

-- Visit local animal shelters daily.
+- Visit local animal shelters.

 - Search the neighborhood.
 Walk or drive through your neighborhood several times each day.

 - Ask neighbors, mail carriers, and neighborhood children if they have seen your pet.

 - Advertise.
 Post notices at grocery stores, community centers, veterinary offices, groomers, dog parks, and other locations.
 Also, place advertisements in newspapers and with radio stations.
 Include your pet's sex, age, weight, breed, color, and any special markings.
 When describing your pet, leave out one identifying characteristic and ask the person who finds your pet to describe it.